AnAge entry for Capreolus capreolus

 - Observations

 Young females have an over 90% survival in the wild, though an increased mortality with age has been reported for both males and females after about 8 years of age [0800].
 These animals may live up to 15 years in the wild [0542].
 One wild born female was about 17.5 years when she died in captivity [0671].
+Haematological parameters have been shown to exhibit senescence in the wild, which differ between sex and populations [1206].
 The implantation can be delayed from 2 to 5.5 months, so the total gestation time can last from 122 to 305 days.

 Life history traits (averages)